cjbeimfohr13/Python-Api-Challenge/README.md

   * Wind speed less than 10 mph.

   * Zero cloudiness.

-  * Drop any rows that don't contain all three conditions.
-You want to be sure the weather is ideal.

   * Using Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.